- Best Insoles for Boots

-  How To Determine Which Insole is Right for You
+How To Know Which Insole is Right for You

 Do you often experience pain or tired feet at the end of the day or during regular wear?
-Even if you’ve invested in the best pair of work boots money can buy, sometimes your feet require something extra.
-An insole can be the perfect fix to alleviate pressure, fatigue, pain, and discomfort caused by various conditions such as flat feet, high arches, back pain, bunions, and several other conditions.
+Even if you’ve invested in the perfect pair of work boots, your feet may require something extra to be comfortable.
+An insole can be the perfect fix to alleviate pressure, fatigue, pain, and discomfort caused long wear or conditions such as flat feet, high arches, back pain, bunions, and other conditions.

-To determine what type of insert you require for your specific condition, you first have to realize you have a condition, to begin with, and know what that is.
-There are literally hundreds of orthotic inserts on the market, and to select just one can be overwhelming.
-Certain insoles or inserts are for specific issues and are not genetically engineered to accommodate everyone.
-Mentioned in this portion of the page is information that will assist you in matching a certain insert to your condition.
+To determine what type of insert you require for your specific condition, you first have to realize you have a condition and know what that is.
+There are literally hundreds of orthotic inserts on the market, and selecting just one can be overwhelming.
+Certain insoles or inserts are for specific issues and are not engineered to accommodate everyone.

-Support inserts feature a harder, less flexible material that is structured in such a way to support certain areas of the foot, including the heel and arch, in addition, they can also have features incorporated to support the ball or metatarsals, plus assist in the realignment of the joints.
-For those with plantar fasciitis or flat feet, you require additional arch support that basically forces the foot into a more natural formation.
-The same goes for those with higher arches, because without that additional support to conform to the arch, there is too much give which will tend to cause unneeded pain.
-Some people have an over pronunciation to their step when walking, which means that the foot naturally rolls in or out while stepping.
+Support inserts feature a harder, less flexible material that is structured in such a way to support certain areas of the foot, including the heel and arch.
+They can also have features incorporated to support the ball or metatarsals, plus assist in the realignment of the joints.
+Those with plantar fasciitis or flat feet require additional arch support that forces the foot into a more natural position.
+The same goes for those with higher arches because, without that additional support to conform to the arch, there is too much give which can cause unneeded pain.
+Some people have an overpronation of their step when walking, which means that the foot naturally rolls in or out while stepping.
 A support insert can help with stabilizing the foot so there is less of a tendency for slipping from either side or support proper alignment.

 How to Replace Insoles?

-Replacing an insole or insert is a fairly easy procedure that you can do yourself.
-Follow these simple steps on how to remove the old and replace with the new.
+Replacing an insole or insert is an easy procedure that you can do yourself.
+Follow these simple steps:

-- As a general practice, insoles that are in shoes or boots aren’t usually glued down.
-Basically, slip your hand inside the shoe and lift out the old insole carefully to avoid ripping and tearing.
+- As a general practice, insoles that come in shoes or boots aren’t glued down.
+Reachinside the shoe and lift out the old insole carefully to avoid ripping and tearing.

 - Put the old insole aside in case you need to use it as a guide for sizing the new one.
 Sometimes, inserts or insoles have guided lines that you can easily follow to trim to your appropriate size.
 But if they aren’t equipped with these guidelines, you’ll need a pattern.

-- Next, slide the insole, toe first into the shoe or boot.
-Use your hand and press down in all areas to make sure that the insole is positioned properly without any lumps or creases.
+- Next, slide the new insole into the shoe or boot toe first.
+Fold it in half like a taco to reach the toe area and then use your hand and press down in all areas to make sure that the insole is positioned properly without any lumps or creases.

 - If the insole does not conform easily to your footwear, then you might have to trim the excess material.
-This is where you will either utilize the guidelines to size or the old insole.
+This is when you will use the guidelines or the old insole.
 If you’re using the old insole, place it on top of the new insole and trace the shape with a pen or pencil.